yearn/keep3r-jobs/doc/working-stealth-jobs.md

 - at any point in time governance can take your bond away.
 - if the private mempool service you were using leaks your tx, you can get your bond slashed.
-    - you stilll might be able to recover up to 90% of the penalty if there was no harm done.
+    - you still might be able to recover up to 90% of the penalty if there was no harm done.

 ### Requirements: